26/07/2020 by Jakub 0 Comments

 Creditability in Poland - how do the banks calculate it?

 One of the most important aspects of getting the mortgage, or any other loan, is your creditability.
 What is it and how do the banks calculate it?

-The first and most important factor of creditability is of course customer's income.
-In the last post about the initial payment, we mentioned about KNF - Financial Supervision Authority.
+The first and most important factor of creditability is the customer's income.
+In the post about the initial payment, we mentioned KNF - Financial Supervision Authority.
 So the same FSA decided that the maximum DTI (debt-to-income), which is how much of your net income can be allocated to cover your bank obligations, cannot surpass 65%.
 Hence, while simplifying greatly, you can say that 65% of your monthly income, minus any bank obligations you already have and multiplied by 360 months is the maximum you can get from the bank for your mortgage.

 As you can see, it is not easy to determine your creditability and even less easy to know what to do to increase it without professional help.
-If you already decided you want to buy property in Poland and wish to use the mortgage as a way of financing this purchase, feel free to query us in order to calculate your creditability.
+If you already decided you want to buy property in Poland and wish to use the mortgage as a way of financing this purchase, feel free to query us to calculate your creditability.
 Then later, after you already found the flat or house of your dreams, we will be happy to guide you through the whole bank procedure.